anupam215769/Regression-ML/README.md

 Hence, ***"In Polynomial regression, the original features are converted into Polynomial features of required degree (2,3,..,n) and then modeled using a linear model."***

+**How to find best degree?**

+The main form of finding a good fit is to plot the model and see what it looks like visually.
+You simply test several degrees and you see which one gives you the best fit.
+The other option is to find the lowest root-mean-square error (RMSE) for your model, but in that case be careful not to overfit the data.

 > Note: A Polynomial Regression algorithm is also called Polynomial Linear Regression because it does not depend on the variables, instead, it depends on the coefficients, which are arranged in a linear fashion.

+#### Feature Scaling is not needed because, since y is a linear combination of x and x 2 , the coefficients can adapt their scale to put everything on the same scale.
+For example if y takes values between 0 and 1, x takes values between 1 and 10 and x 2 takes values between 1 and 100, then b1 can be multiplied by 0.1 and b2 can be multiplied by 0.01 so that y, b1x1 and b2x2 are all on the same scale

 ![poly](https://i.ytimg.com/vi/2wzxzHoW-sg/maxresdefault.jpg)